Honour Monash - A great Australian

 Things were moving, the Treaty of Brest-Litovsk was signed on 3 March 1918 between the new Bolshevik government of Soviet Russia and the Central Powers (Germany, Austria-Hungary, Bulgaria, and the Ottoman Empire), this ended Russia's participation in World War I. Some 70 German Divisions were able to be released from the East and sent West.
 German and Central Power avarice, however, could be said to have facilitated the loss of WW1, just as Allied avarice facilitated WW2.
 Germany, Austria and Turkey were given substantial swathes of land by the Russians paying the demanded price for peace.
 These lands (see map), needed to be occupied, 1,000,000 soldiers were required.
 100 or so Divisions that could have bolstered the armies on the western front.

-Monash was back in Belgium, on 22 March; he was ordered to take his division east, back to Flanders.
+Monash was back in Belgium, on 22 March; he was ordered to take his division south, back to the Somme.

 The Germans had attacked along the line of the border between the British and French armies.
 Forty-seven divisions hit the British Third and Fifth Armies on an eighty kilometre front from Cambrai to La Feré.
 The attack fell on 21 March, by 23 March, the Fifth Army was forced back to the Somme, and that is where Monash was now ordered to send his division.
 Leaving orders for 3 Div to en-train he hurried south heading for 10 Corps HQ.
 On 25 March he found it at Doullens, and undefended.
 Minutes later the GOC with the first battalions of 9 Bde arrived by train; a hasty defence was put in place.
 On to Mondicourt, there Monash found McNicholl and a battalion of 10 Bde.
 Defence of the railway station was organised, straggling soldiers from the Fifth British Army being ordered to assist.